PappasBrent/pappasbrent.github.io/research/hardening-build-systems.md

       build phases.
 This is a crucial step because real-world build systems manage hundreds of files and comprise thousands of lines of code, making manual specification unfeasible (or at least arduous).
-3. After designing techniques for specifying project build phases, we will use these specifications to analyze build systems and determine their actual behaviors.
+3. *Build system analysis*: After designing techniques for specifying project build phases, we will use these specifications to analyze build systems and determine their actual behaviors.
    1. We will begin by dynamically analyzing project build systems to observe what files and commands build phases use while they are actually executing.
    2. However, since some real-world build phases may require hours to execute, our next task will be to statically analyze build phases (likely by simulating their execution instead of actually executing them).
-4. Once we have analyzed the real behaviors of build systems, we then compare their actual behaviors to their specified permissions to detect and prevent build phase permission violations.
+4. *Vulnerability detection*: Once we have analyzed the real behaviors of build systems, we then compare their actual behaviors to their specified permissions to detect and prevent build phase permission violations.
    1. We will craft tools to compare build phase behaviors to their specified permissions and report permission violations to developers.
 Developers can use these tools to check for pipeline poisoning vulnerabilities